rafaelmardojai/firefox-gnome-scrollbars/README.md

+# Unmaintained

+This repo is unmaintained and has been archived.
+Now you can enable overlay scrollbars in Firefox by adding  `ui.useOverlayScrollbars` with value of `1` in `about:config`.
+[Firefox GNOME theme](https://github.com/rafaelmardojai/firefox-gnome-theme) has this config enabled by default.

 #  Firefox GNOME scrollbars

 Here you can find a Firefox script providing GNOME overlay scrollbars previously included in the [Firefox GNOME theme](https://github.com/rafaelmardojai/firefox-gnome-theme).